 DirectQuery support for Dataflows

 Microsoft has unveiled DirectQuery Support for Power BI Dataflows.
 This feature is generally available for users.
 So, there is no need to import data into a dataset.
 Now the direct connection to a data flow can be established.
-This proves to be very useful in many situations and scenarios like:
+This proves to be very useful in many situations and scenarios:

 - Serving data to customers in a well-managed manner.